Flat tires can be bothersome.

-You are in a hurry to get to a business meeting and all of a sudden one of your tires has a puncture.
-To make matters worse you spare tire is deflated.
-If you want to avoid this from happening you will need to invest in a set of run flat tires.
+You are in a hurry to get to a business meeting and suddenly one of your tires has a puncture.
+To make matters worse, your spare tire is deflated.
+If you want to avoid this, you need to invest in a set of run-flat tires.

 The other option is self-sealing tires.
-This has a sealant inside the tire that seals holes made by nails.
-The sealant is activated whenever you remove the nail from the car.
-With a self-sealing tire you can continue driving even after experiencing a puncture with little loss to pressure.
+These have a sealant inside the tire that seals holes caused by nails.
+The sealant is activated when you remove the nail from the car.
+With a self-sealing tire, you can continue driving with little pressure loss even after a puncture.

-They are sometimes referred to as zero pressure tires.
-Most car models now have the option of run flat tires.
-Instead of carrying with you a spare tire all you need is a repair kit.
-Run flat tires help you drive the car for the next 100 miles.
+They are sometimes also called zero-pressure tires.
+Most car models now have the option of using tires with run-flat properties.
+Instead of carrying a spare tire, you only need a repair kit.
+Run-flat tires help you drive the car the next 100 miles.

-If you have a modern car you will notice that the pressure monitoring unit has turned red meaning you are running on low pressure.
-The sidewalls of run flat tires are stiff and this enables them to continue supporting the car weight.
-Many car makers have done away with the spare tire due to the added weight it puts on the car.
-If you factor in the need for wrench and jack the car is lighter.
+If you have a modern car, you will notice that the pressure monitoring unit has turned red, which means you are driving at low pressure.
+The sidewalls of run-flat tires are stiff, so they can still carry the weight of the car.
+Many car manufacturers have eliminated the replacement tire because of the extra weight it puts on the car.
+If you factor in the need for a wrench and jack, the car is much lighter without them.

-Run-flat tires use two supporting systems – self and ring.
-In case of loss of pressure you have a self-supporting, reinforced sidewall that keeps the car going even after puncture.
-The ring is s supporting structure inside the tire that keeps them sturdy.
+Tires with run-flat properties use two load-bearing systems – self-supporting and ring-shaped.
+In the event of a loss of pressure, you have a self-supporting, reinforced sidewall that keeps the car moving even after a puncture.
+The ring is a load-bearing structure inside the tire that keeps it stable.
 The distance you can travel with the tires is determined by the manufacturers.

-Car stability: Whenever you have, a sudden tire burst the car losses control and you could hit incoming cars.
-This is the major cause of car fatalities whenever you have a tire burst.
-With a flat tire the car maintains its stability even after a blowout.
-This is because the tire can hold the entire weight of the car and for miles.
-As a driver, you will experience greater stability and control of the car even after a blowout.
+Car stability: Whenever a sudden tire blows out, the car loses control and you could hit incoming cars.
+This is the main cause of fatal car accidents when a tire has burst.
+With a run-flat tire, the car retains its stability even after a tire blowout.
+This is because the tire can carry the entire weight of the car for miles.
+As a driver, you will experience greater stability and control of the car even after a flat tire.

-Drive for miles with flat tires: The main reason people install run-flat tires is the ability to drive for up to 100 miles on a flat tire.
-In this instance, you do not need to let a flat tire interfere with your schedule.
-This comes in handy when you are driving on a dangerous road or when it is raining.
+Drive for miles with flat tires: The main reason for installing run-flat tires is the ability to go up to 100 miles on a flat tire.
+In this case, you don’t have to let a flat tire disrupt your schedule.
+This is convenient when you are driving on a dangerous road or when it is raining.

-Lighter cars: A lighter car is an advantage due to enhanced fuel efficiency.
-The spare wheel and jacks put added weight pressure on your car.
-In addition, it has been noted that run flat tires weight less than traditional tires.
+Lighter cars: A lighter car is an advantage due to better fuel efficiency.
+The spare wheel and jacks put extra weight on your car.
+In addition, run-flat tires have been found to weigh less than conventional tires.

-Trunk space: If you have a manufacturer’s car that come with run flat tires then you will enjoy additional trunk space.
-This is because the space for a spare tire and jack has being converted for better use.
+Trunk space: If you have a car from a manufacturer that is equipped with run-flat tires, you will enjoy extra space in the boot.
+This is because space has been converted from spare tire and jack usage into something more convenient.

-Blowouts still happen: Tires wear out with time and the run flat tire is no exception.
-A blowout can happen when driving a run flat tire that is not properly inflated.
-If the puncture is on the sidewall then the tire may blow out and cause some driving instability.
-This means you will have to purchase a new set of tires.
+Blowouts still happen: The tires wear out over time, and a run-flat tire is no exception.
+A flat tire can occur when you drive a run-flat tire that is not properly inflated.
+If the puncture is on the sidewall, the tire can burst and cause some driving instability.
+This means that you will have to buy a new set of tires.

-Lack of spare tire: The reason manufacturers put run flat tires is to eliminate the need for a spare wheel.
-However, imagine having a full blowout and you do not have a spare wheel.
+Lack of spare tire: The reason why manufacturers offer run-flat tires is that they don’t need a spare wheel.
+However, imagine you have a full puncture and you have no spare wheel.
 You also do not have the tools to change the tire.
-This includes the wrench and jack.
-If you experience a full blow out and the flat tire becomes unusable you will be forced to have the car towed.
+This includes the wrench and the jack.
+If you have a full puncture and the flat tire becomes unusable, you will be forced to have the car towed.

-Frequent replacement: The run flat tire has a softer thread compound to help counter the hard thread.
-This puts added pressure on the tire and it wears out faster than conventional tires.
-On average car owners with run flat tires replace them more frequently than those with traditional tires.
+Frequent replacement: The run-flat tire has a softer thread mixture to counteract the hard thread.
+This puts extra pressure on the tire and it wears out faster than conventional tires.
+On average, car owners with run-flat tires replace them more often than those with conventional tires.

-Harsher ride: The stiff sidewalls provide for a harsher ride when compared to conventional tires.
-If you bought the car with the tires then the manufacturer will have adjusted the suspension to compensate for this stiffness.
-However, if you want to install run flat tires to your car you will have to get the car to a mechanic who will adjust the suspension for you.
+Harsher ride: The stiff sidewalls make for a harder ride compared to conventional tires.
+If you bought the car with the tires, the manufacturer will have adjusted the suspension to compensate for this stiffness.
+However, if you want to fit run-flat tires to your car, you will need to take the car to a mechanic who will adjust the suspension for you.

-Less variety: Run flat tires are new and this means you will not find a variety of tires to choose from.
-They are expensive and you will need to factor this when having a complete tire set.
-But, manufacturers are increasing developing run flat tires meaning in a couple of years consumers will have more options to choose from.
+Less variety: Run-flat tires are new, which means you can’t choose from a variety of tires.
+They are expensive and you must take this into account when you have a complete set of tires.
+But manufacturers are increasingly developing run-flat tires, which means that in a few years consumers will have more options to choose from.

-Run-flat tires have increased in popularity in recent years.
+Run-flat tires have gained popularity in recent years.
 What makes them stand out is their reinforced sidewall.
-One of the biggest benefits of owning run-flat tires is that you can continue driving the car even after a puncture.
-For most tires up to 100 miles.
-Purchasing a car without run-flat tires means you do not have a spare tire or jack.
-This makes the car lighter and also gives you additional space.
-However, run flat tires are more expensive than traditional tires and you still have the probability of experiencing a blowout – especially if the tires are worn out.
-Run-flat are new in the market hence you do not have a wide variety to choose from.
+One of the biggest advantages of owning run-flat tires is that you can continue driving even after a puncture; for most tires up to 100 miles.

+If you buy a car with run-flat tires, you have no spare tire and no jack.
+This makes the car lighter and you have more space.
+However, run-flat tires are more expensive than regular tires, and there is still a chance that you will have a flat tire – especially if the tires are worn out.
+Run-flat tires are new on the market, so you don’t have much choice.

-However, with increased popularity, more car manufacturers are embracing them.
-The reinforced sidewall makes the tire hard and you will experience a harder ride than normal tires.
-However, this shortcoming can easily be solved by adjusting the suspension.
-With run flat tires you will forego the pressure that comes from a lack of car stability whenever there is a blowout.
-The driver maintains their steering and this prevents accidents.
+However, as their popularity increases, they are being adopted by more and more car manufacturers.
+The reinforced sidewall makes the tire hard and you will experience a harder ride than with normal tires.
+However, this shortcoming can easily be overcome by adjusting the suspension.
+Tires with run-flat characteristics allow you to dispense with the pressure caused by a lack of vehicle stability in the event of a puncture.
+The driver retains the steering and thus prevents accidents.